 - Avoid starting, stopping, or turning on a slope.
-If tires lose traction (i.e. machine stops forward motion on a slope), disengage the blade(s) (PTO) and drive slow off the slope. - Do not turn on slopes unless necessary, and then, turn slowly and gradually uphill, if possible.
-Never mow down slopes. - Do not mow near drop-offs, ditches, or embankments.
-The operator could lose footing or balance or mower could suddenly turn over if a wheel is over the edge of a cliff or ditch, or if an edge caves in. - Do not mow on wet grass.
+Do NOT make sudden changes in speed or direction, which could cause the mower to rollover. - Do not mow down slope towards or near drop-offs, ditches, or embankments.
+The mower could suddenly turn over if a wheel is over the edge of a cliff or ditch, or if an edge caves in.
+Give yourself a minimum of two mower widths of clearance around these hazards. - Do not mow on wet grass.
 Reduced footing or traction could cause sliding. - Do not try to stabilize the unit by putting your foot on the ground. (ride-on units). - Do not mow excessively steep slopes. - Do not use grass catcher on steep slopes. - Do not mow slopes if you cannot back up them.